Skip to main content

 • Semgrep Supply Chain

-Semgrep OSS is a fast, lightweight program analysis tool that can help you detect security issues in your code.
+Semgrep OSS is a fast, lightweight program analysis tool that can help you detect bugs in your code.
 It makes use of Semgrep's LGPL 2.1 open source engine.

 Use either tool to scan local code or integrate it into your CI/CD pipeline to automate the continuous scanning of your repositories.